-The ChatGPT tricks that actually save me hours every week
+The ChatGPT tricks that actually save hours every week

-I'll be honest – I used to fight with ChatGPT more than I collaborated with it.
+Most people fight with ChatGPT more than they collaborate with it.

 You know the drill.
-You craft what feels like the perfect prompt, hit enter with confidence, and then... get something that's maybe 60% of what you actually wanted.
+Crafting what feels like the perfect prompt, hitting enter with confidence, and then... getting something that's maybe 60% of what was actually wanted.
 So you try again.
 And again.
-Before you know it, you've spent 20 minutes going in circles with an AI that seemed so promising in the demos.
+Before you know it, 20 minutes have passed going in circles with an AI that seemed so promising in the demos.

 But here's the thing – it's not ChatGPT's fault.
 It's how we're approaching it.

-After months of trial and error (and way too much frustration), I've landed on four techniques that completely changed my relationship with AI.
-These aren't just productivity tips – they're workflow transformers that genuinely cut my daily workload in half.
+After months of trial and error (and way too much frustration), four techniques have emerged that completely change the relationship with AI.
+These aren't just productivity tips – they're workflow transformers that genuinely cut daily workload in half.

-Let me start with the game-changer: prompt reversal.
-This one technique alone probably saves me an hour every day.
+Let's start with the game-changer: prompt reversal.
+This one technique alone probably saves an hour every day.

-Here's how most of us use ChatGPT: We write a prompt, get an okay-ish result, then spend forever trying to explain what we actually wanted through follow-up messages.
+Here's how most people use ChatGPT: Write a prompt, get an okay-ish result, then spend forever trying to explain what was actually wanted through follow-up messages.
 It's like playing charades with a really smart but literal-minded friend.

 Prompt reversal flips this entirely.
-Instead of iterating forward, you iterate backward.
+Instead of iterating forward, iterate backward.

-Let's say ChatGPT gives you something that's 80% right.
-Instead of saying "make it more professional" or "add more details," you ask: "What prompt would have generated this exact response?"
+Let's say ChatGPT gives something that's 80% right.
+Instead of saying "make it more professional" or "add more details," ask: "What prompt would have generated this exact response?"

 ChatGPT will then reverse-engineer the prompt it thinks it was following.
-And here's the beautiful part – that reverse-engineered prompt is almost always better than your original one.
-It's more specific, uses better language, and captures nuances you didn't even know you wanted.
+And here's the beautiful part – that reverse-engineered prompt is almost always better than the original one.
+It's more specific, uses better language, and captures nuances that weren't even explicitly requested.

-I use this constantly for email drafts.
-I'll give ChatGPT a rough idea of what I want to say, let it write something decent, then ask for the prompt that would have created it.
-That reverse-engineered prompt becomes my template for similar emails going forward.
+This works constantly for email drafts.
+Give ChatGPT a rough idea of what needs to be said, let it write something decent, then ask for the prompt that would have created it.
+That reverse-engineered prompt becomes a template for similar emails going forward.

 The key is asking ChatGPT to put that reverse-engineered prompt in a code block.
 Makes it super easy to copy and paste into fresh conversations.